alexgisby/ionfeed/readme.md

 The frontend is built on Twitter Bootstrap.

+I've used [Composer](http://getcomposer.org) for dependancy management, and you'll need this to install the app.

 ## Installation

 	git clone git@github.com:alexgisby/ionfeed.git ionfeed
 	cd ionfeed
 	mkdir cache
 	chmod -R 0777 cache
+	composer install

 ## Tests